gdrosos/bloat-study-artifact/README.md

 ### rq2a.csv:
 - Contains the quantitative results for the second research question (RQ2), including all Python projects having vulnerable dependencies.
 Each row specifies a dependency from a project to a vulnerable dependency.
   - Columns:
-    - `project`: Github Owner-Repository Name, representing the Python project.
+    - `project`: GitHub Owner-Repository Name, representing the Python project.
     - `package_name`: Specifies the name of the PyPI package identified as a vulnerable dependency.
     - `dependency_type`: Distinguishes whether the vulnerable package is a direct or transitive dependency of the project.
     - `activation_status`: Indicates the invocation status of the dependency, specifying whether it is a bloated dependency, active, inactive, or undefined.

 ### rq2b.csv:
-- Contains metrics regarding the usage of inactive (used with bloated vulnerable method) and active vulnerable packages within each Python project (RQ2).
-Each row describes a project’s interaction with a vulnerable dependency,  and more precisely the extent of bloat and usage in both the files and methods of this dependency.
+- Contains metrics regarding the usage of inactive (used while the vulnerable method is bloated) and active vulnerable packages within each Python project (RQ2).
+Each row describes a project’s interaction with a vulnerable dependency and more precisely the extent of bloat and usage in both the files and methods of this dependency.

   - Columns:
-    - `project`: Github Owner-Repository Name, signifying the particular Python project being analyzed.
+    - `project`: GitHub Owner-Repository Name, signifying the particular Python project being analyzed.
     - `package_name`: Specifies the name of the PyPI package identified as a vulnerable dependency.
     - `activation_status`: Indicates the invocation status of the dependency, specifying whether it is active or inactive.
     - `bloated_files`: Quantifies the number of bloated files present in the vulnerable dependency.